 The situation for individuals who are considering transferring a Defined Benefit (final salary) scheme is even more prescient.
 DB transfers are strictly regulated, and the process is highly complex and time-consuming.
 Rightly so too!
 DB pensions provide a guaranteed income for life, which is indexed according to the individual scheme rules.
 Careful consideration regarding the relative benefits of transferring to a non-guaranteed scheme is vital.

-If the worst does happen, there may be other ways for UK pension-holders to avoid the Overseas Transfer Charge.
+If the worst does happen, there may be other ways for UK pension-holders to avoid the QROPS Overseas Transfer Charge.
 There are two other exemptions, of course; the ‘Occupational Scheme’ route may well form part of the solution post-Brexit.
 An alternative option is to consider the transfer of pensions to an International SIPP.

-In conclusion, QROPS transfers could well be a casualty of the Brexit trade negotiations.
+In conclusion, QROPS transfers could still be a casualty of the Brexit trade negotiations as they unfold.
 Anyone thinking about transferring is advised to take action as soon as possible.
 Otherwise, the benefits of an expanded range of investment options, currency flexibility, and the ability to avoid the Lifetime Allowance charge will be lost, perhaps forever.